arXiv/accessibility2024/source/panel.md

 Frank is focused on the future development of the LaTeX typesetting system.
 A critical authoring tool in the fields of Math, Physics, Computer Science and more, LaTeX's five year plan will have profound accessibility impacts.
 [Frank's LinkedIn](https://www.linkedin.com/in/frankmittelbach/), [Details on Frank's work](https://www.latex-project.org/publications/indexbytopic/pdf/)

 ### Sarah Kane
-Undergraduate Student at University of Pennsylvania with a focus on Astrophysics Research; PURM Research Assistant, Department of Physics and Astronomy; NSF REU Scholar, Department of Astronomy, University of Texas at Austin; 2023 Marshall Scholar.
+Undergraduate Student in Astrophysics at the University of Pennsylvania, 2023 Marshall Scholar.

 For Sarah, her career as a researcher is intertwined with her work as a disability advocate.
 She was born legally blind and has a strong interest in the accessibility of science to people with disabilities.
 Her work includes usability testing for Astronify, a project of the Space Telescope Institute turning datasets into audio.
-[Sarah's University Profile](https://curf.upenn.edu/profile/kane-sarah)
+[Sarah's Marshall Scholar Profile](https://www.marshallscholarship.org/scholars/2023-scholars/sarah-kane)

 ### Kevin-John Black
 Preprints Product Lead, Cold Spring Harbor Laboratory.